torch/nn/doc/simple.md

 ```

 The module is located in the __nn__ package instead of __cunn__ as this allows
-it to be used in CPU-only enviroments, which are common for production models.
+it to be used in CPU-only environments, which are common for production models.

 The module supports nested table `input` and `gradOutput` tensors originating from multiple devices.
-Each nested tensor in the returned `gradInput` will be transfered to the device its commensurate tensor in the `input`.
+Each nested tensor in the returned `gradInput` will be transferred to the device its commensurate tensor in the `input`.

 The intended use-case is not for model-parallelism where the models are executed in parallel on multiple devices, but
 for sequential models where a single GPU doesn't have enough memory.